ImmanuelShin/city-explorer-api/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
+City Explorer API is the backend of City Explorer.
+It handles all of the API calls.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+To use this tool, change .env file to your specific ports and api keys.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
+Built with Axios, Cors, Express.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 12-06-2023 4:08 - Server can handle location, weather, and movie api calls.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->